 If you’ve chosen St. Augustine grass as your lawn-type, we can’t say that we blame you.
 This medium-maintenance grass is not only attractive but also good at protecting itself when its nutrient-rich cuttings are mowed out onto itself.

-- Use a lawn mower that utilizes adjustable height and allows you to easily identify what height you have it set on
+Remember to select a lawnmower that utilizes adjustable height and allows you to easily identify what height you have it set on.

 - Leave the clippings on the grass after mowing, provided they are not accumulating to more than 1/2 inch